Skip to content

 By Alan Kilpatrick

-Information literacy remains constant, even as technology changes.
-As more members of the public turn to GenAI tools for answers to legal questions, legal information professionals and law libraries have a critical role in helping people use these tools more safely by building GenAI information literacy among the public.
+Information literacy principles remain constant, even as technology changes.
+As more members of the public turn to GenAI tools for answers to legal questions, information professionals and law libraries can play a critical role in helping people use these tools more safely by building GenAI information literacy among the public.
 This includes explaining how GenAI works, the markers of credible legal information regardless of source, tool, or technology, the risks of relying on GenAI outputs, effective prompting skills, where to find credible sources of legal information, and options for legal assistance.

 On April 15, 2026, I spoke about this topic in Helping Self-Represented Litigants Navigate AI for Legal Uses, a webinar I presented with Jennifer Leitch and Annette Demers for the Canadian Association of Law Libraries (CALL/ACBD) Professional Development Committee: